 Create & Restore Linux OS System Image Backups for Free with RedoRescue

-Creating a Linux OS System Image Backup
+Preparing to Create a Linux System Image Backup

 Linux Disks tool

-RedoRescue splash screen
+RedoRescue Linux backup splash screen

-RedoRescue boot screen
+RedoRescue boot screen to create Linux backup

 Create & Restore Linux OS System Image Backups for Free with RedoRescue